OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/redis-cache/cache-web-app-howto.md

         {
             db.Teams.Add(team);
             db.SaveChanges();
-            // When a team is added, hello cache is out of date.
+            // When a team is added, the cache is out of date.
-            // Clear hello cached teams.
+            // Clear the cached teams.
             ClearCachedTeams();
             return RedirectToAction("Index");
         }